x

 This is a serious tool for artwork, that is meant for serious business.
 But that doesn’t mean that it’s not meant for beginners as well.
 As a beginner myself, I found this tool a great investment in enhancing my artwork capabilities.

-The fact that it also works with tips of other brands made it so easy for me to get used to it as I’d use the tips of my previous pens to mimic the designs I’ve got handy with.
-This pen is all about modularity, ease of use and functionality.
+The fact that it also works with tips from other brands made it so easy for me to get used to it as I’d use the tips of my previous pens to mimic the designs I’ve got handy.
+This pen is all about modularity, ease of use, and functionality.

 It was impossible to find a negative review of it, online or offline.
 Instead of shipping issues, that very few people had, it seems to have no downsides.
-Amazing temperature control, safe design and pen-tip modularity makes this the best product to go for on this list.
+Excellent temperature control, safe design, and pen-tip modularity make this the best product to go for on this list.

 1. TRUart Stage 2 Professional Wood Burning Tool